-Of the five factors, goal-setting is the most first important in that it must first be established clearly and be in place before hand.
+Goal-setting is the most first important of the five factors that has to be established clearly.
 The remaining four factors are important in that they aid goal attainment.

 Studies have shown that injured athletes using goal-setting exhibit greater performance improvement than those not using goal-setting.

 Mental imagery is the process of using the imagination to rehearse, imagine or replay situations int he “theater of the mind”.

 Positive-healing and/or sports performance imagery has shown to be correlated to faster recovery times.
 Unsurprisingly, negative imagery has the opposite effect.
 Examples of negative imagery includes replaying the injury scene excessively.

 Positive self-talk is the process by which the athlete’s negative thoughts are redicted into positive, task-oriented thoughts and affirmations.
 Many athletes have the tendency to dwell on negative or irrational thoughts and beliefs about themselves.
 This is especially so in areas such as their injury, or their return to performance.
 Following injury, positive self-talk techniques are useful to help counteract the problem of low self-condifence in athletes.

 Relaxation training is a recommended psychological tool for use with injured athletes during rehabilitation.
 This is don in conjunction with the other techniques to relieve pain and stress.
 Staying loose and relaxed facilitates recovery.

 Social support systems for athletes include family and friends, and relationships with team-mates, coaches, and the therapists.
 It is found to be effective in helping the athlete make a better appraisal of their situation (towards a positive imagery) and through the emotional adjustment process.